The Mavis Bramston Show: Other cast and guests

-The Mavis cast, which changed considerably over its three-year run, initially featured many imported or expatriate British alongside experienced Australian actors such as John Bluthal who was becoming well known in Britain, and Australian performers who were relative newcomers to TV but who, between them however, had decades of experience in theatre, cabaret and revue and music.
+The Mavis cast, which changed considerably over its three-year run, initially featured many imported or expatriate British performers alongside experienced Australian actors such as John Bluthal who was becoming well known in Britain, and Australian performers who were relative newcomers to TV but who, between them however, had decades of experience in theatre, cabaret and revue and music.

 During its three-year run, other regular cast members and guests included singer Bryan Davies (1964), comic and (wife of Bobby Limb) Dawn Lake, as well as Neva Carr Glyn (1966), June Thody (1966) and Peter Reeves (1967) Barbara Wyndon and Al Thomas guest starred in some episodes.

 Among the crew was a young production assistant, Peter Weir, who went on to become one of Australia's best-known and most successful film directors.

 Show's title

 There are several versions of the source of the ironic joke behind the show's title.
 The most frequently quoted account is that it derived from an Australian theatrical expression.
 The nickname "Mavis Bramstons" mocked a phenomenon common at that time on the Australian stage.
 In the years after World War II, overseas actors (many of whom who were considered second-rate or well past their best) were often imported to star in local productions, even though there were local performers available who were as good or better than their overseas counterparts.
 One of the most famous examples of this trend was the "discovery" of actress and singer Jill Perryman; while understudying the much-loved Evie Hayes for the lead role in a 1953 production of the musical Call Me Madam, Perryman was able to make her critical breakthrough after Evie Hayes was sidelined by illness.
 Hayes and Perryman became great friends.
 Hayes later appeared as Perryman's mother in Funny Girl.

 The stock persona of an imported second-rate actress became the central conceit of the series.
 The opening scene of each episode showed "Mavis", now brought to life as a parodic character, arriving at Sydney airport to be greeted by the waiting press; the irony was that although the show was called The Mavis Bramston Show, this was the only scene in which she appeared.
 Noeline Brown played the eponymous Mavis in the pilot and the first five shows.

 Maggie Dence, however became the "face" of the series; she regularly featured in press articles and on magazine covers and was widely employed by the show's sponsor, Ampol, making well-attended promotional appearances all over the country.